DarXector/G2DSpaceShooter_Haxe/README.md

 Updated to comply with my general way of orginizing the code.
 I moved further from the tutorial with game features and will not stop here.

-The code is not yet commented it is on my TODO list.
+The code is not yet commented.
+This is on my TODO list.